Unge-Vil/Unge-Vil-Website/README.md

 ## Admin & Docs
 - **WP Admin language:** English is the default for all custom UI.
 (Public site content can be Norwegian/English.)
-- **Control Panel:** The `uv-admin` plugin (included) adds a clean **Unge Vil Control Panel** for editors (big buttons for common tasks), an admin bar shortcut, a custom admin color scheme, and a branded login screen.
+- **Control Panel:** Create a WordPress page to serve as the Control Panel for editors.
+Build it with Kadence blocks and add big buttons linking to common admin tasks (News, Media, Pages, etc.).
-- **Docs:** Host internal guides on your Google Workspace Site.
-Put the URL in **Settings → Unge Vil Admin** and the Control Panel will link to it.
+- **Docs:** Host internal guides on your Google Workspace Site and link to them from your Control Panel page.
-- **Minimal dashboards:** For non‑admins, the Control Panel hides noisy widgets (e.g., Site Kit, Wordfence) to reduce clutter.

 ## Quick Start (local or shared host)
 1. Install WordPress 6.x and the free **Kadence** theme.